-Assessing our procedures to improve its internal control over financial reporting is an ongoing process.
-Any material weaknesses we identify will be assessed and remediated by implementing the proper operating control.
-Detective and preventive internal controls are being designed by external advisors and implemented by our experienced new hires.
-We can provide no assurance that its remediation efforts will be successful and that we will not have material weaknesses in the future.
+Assessing our procedures to improve our internal control over financial reporting is an ongoing process.
+We can provide no assurance that our remediation efforts will be successful or that we will not have material weaknesses in the future.
 Any material weaknesses we identify could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our consolidated financial statements.